If you are looking for a Suzuki Teacher, you have come to the right place. You can search our database for teachers in your area.

-Don’t choose a teacher because he or she is your friend, or lives next door, or doesn’t cost very much.
-Make this a thoughtful decision.
+Choosing a music teacher is a big decision.
+Your child's teacher is usually THE adult that will be a part of your child's life the most - second only to family members.
+Choose a teacher that is the best personality, coupled with experience to work with your child and family.
 Don’t think of music lessons as an experiment.
 “We just want to see if we like it.”
 Think of music lessons as an investment.
 Think of it as a long term commitment, because it is.

 The first question parents often ask about music lessons is “How much do you charge?”
 Of course cost is a consideration, but there are other good questions to ask.

 You will want to know about their program.
 How is it set up?
-How long are the lesson s?
+How long are the lessons?
 How often?
-Do they have parent training?
-Do they offer group lessons?
-Do they have recitals?
-When do they introduce note reading?
-What importance do they place on listening?
+Is there parent training?
+Are there group lessons?
+Are there recitals?
+When is note reading introducted?
+What importance is placed on listening?

 Do they belong to the local Suzuki Association?
-If they’re in our data base they belong to the SAU, but if you were referred to you by someone else you may want to ask.
+If the teachers are in our database they belong to the SAU, but if you were referred to the teacher by someone else you may want to ask.

 You may want to ask potential teachers about their experience.
 How long have they been teaching?
 What ages have they taught?
 What is their experience in working with parents?
 What is their experience in working with challenging students?
 This is particularly important if you have a child with a learning challenge.

 What about children?
 Does the teacher you’re interviewing get along well with children?
 At what age do they like to start students?
 Do they work with teenagers?
 Can they get along with adults?
 Do they have students that are the age of your child?

 You might want to ask about the teacher’s training, and how they became a Suzuki Teacher.
 What do they love about Suzuki Method?
 Why did they choose it?